NateEag/track-time/readme.md

     track-time note [task-name] [subtask-names...]

-If the name is not specified it applies to the active task (it exits with a nonzero status if no task is active in that case).
+If the name is not specified it applies to the active task (it exits with a nonzero status if no task is active and no task is given).
 It's handy if you want a log for display on invoices or similar.

 To stop tracking a task, just say